Azure/azure-sdk-for-go/documentation/developer_setup.md

 | playback | $ENV:AZURE_RECORD_MODE="playback" |
 | live-no-playback | $ENV:AZURE_RECORD_MODE="live-no-playback" |

-To get started first install [`docker`](https://docs.docker.com/get-docker/).
+To get started first install [`docker`][get_docker].
 Then to start the proxy, from the directory your tests live in, run the command `../path-to-root/eng/scripts proxy-server.ps1 start`.
 This command will take care of pulling the pinned docker image and running it in the background.
 Note that wherever this command is run from is where the recordings will be persisted or (if you are running in playback) searched for.

 It is not required to run the test-proxy from within the docker container, but this is how the proxy is run in the Azure DevOps pipelines.
-If you would like to run the test-proxy in a different way check out the test-proxy [documentation](https://github.com/Azure/azure-sdk-tools/tree/main/tools/test-proxy) for more information.
+If you would like to run the test-proxy in a different way check out the test-proxy [documentation][test_proxy_docs] for more information.

 ### Test Mode Options